uaauaguga/CMDTarget/README.md

 - The required input of CMDTarget include:
   - Genome sequences
-  - Genome annotations in bed format
+  - Genome annotations in gff format
-  - Homologuous sRNA sequences
+  - Homologous sRNA sequences
 - These inputs should be organized as follow:
   - `indir`: input directory, should contains the following subdirectory
     - `{indir}/fasta`: Genome sequence in fasta format, named as '{genome_id}.fa'